Are you in need of some well-deserved vacation time?

 Let’s get that vacation time planned right now so you can take a much needed rest from your work.

 Determine your vacation allotment.

 Do you know how many vacation days you are allotted each year?

 Some people know this number off the tops of their heads, while others have a vague or general idea.

 We’re not going to leave anything to chance, so you’re going to do a little bit of detective work to determine exactly how many vacation days you have available to you at this very moment in time.

 Where can you learn details about your annual vacation allotment?
-You may have to dig up your employment contract or employee handbook, log into your timesheet application or program, contact the human resources department, or get in touch with your supervisor.
+You may have to dig up your employment contract or employee handbook or log into your timesheet application or program.
+You can also contact the human resources department or get in touch with your supervisor.

 When researching your vacation days, you should inquire about all details.
-This includes any existing vacation days that need to be used (perhaps you have several accrued vacation days from last year, or years prior), as well as how many vacation days you’ve accrued and used thus far in the year.
+This includes any existing vacation days that need to be used; perhaps you have accrued several vacation days from last year, or years prior.
+You’ll also want to find out how many vacation days you’ve accrued and used thus far in the year.

 Check-in with others’ schedules.